spapas/spapas.github.io/content/react-redux-tutorial.rst

 In the following paragraphs we'll see together the structure and source code of this application.
 I'll try to go into as much detail as possible in order to solve any questions you may have (I know I had many when I tried setting up everything for the first time).
-I'll skip imports and non-interesting ccomponents - after all the complete source code can be found @ https://github.com/spapas/react-tutorial/.
+I'll skip imports and non-interesting components - after all the complete source code can be found @ https://github.com/spapas/react-tutorial/, checkout the tag ``react-redux``.
-We'll use a top down approach, starting from the main component where the routes are defined and the application is mounted to the DOM:
+We'll use a top down approach, starting from the main component where the client side routing is defined and the application is mounted to the DOM:

 main.js
 =======

-This module is used as an entry point for browserify (i.e we call browserify with ``browserify main.js -o bundle.js`` ) and uses components defined elsewhere to create he basic structure of our application.
+This module is used as an entry point for browserify (i.e we call browserify with ``browserify main.js -o bundle.js`` ) and uses components defined elsewhere to create the basic structure of our application.
 Let's take a look at the important part of it:

 .. code::